 The Bible says that God becomes angry when people suppress and crack down on the truth that He exists in order to go on living and promoting immorality (Romans 1:18).
 But He will deal in mercy with those who accept the truth about Him in Jesus and turn to Him.
 He will welcome them as children (John 1:12).

 Have you been shirking truth, ignoring truth, avoiding truth, attacking truth, or suppressing truth?
 Let me invite you to turn to the One who is truth.
-The purpose and meaning and peace in life that will result from knowing Jesus personally will surpass whatever cost there may be for you in turning to Christ.
+The meaning and peace in life that will result from knowing Jesus personally will surpass whatever cost there may be for you in turning to Christ.
 And God will grant you grace and strength to pay those costs.
-Try coming to Him by faith, for His sake and yours.

 If you are already a follower of Jesus and want to persuade others to Christ, keep in mind that some of those with whom you share the gospel, who cite intellectual objections as their reason for not believing, are actually throwing up a smokescreen.
 This is especially key for every Christian who strives to be an effective apologist for the faith (which should be every Christian) At some point we may have to realize that a particular person’s real reason for rejecting Christ is not intellectual at all.
 It’s stubbornness and selfishness.
 We may have to call them out on that score.